Nigeria-FHIR-Community/NPHCDA-ImmunizationIG/input/pagecontent/index.md

 ### Purpose

-This Nigeria Immunization FHIR Implementation Guide (IG) is designed to support the country's adoption of the WHO SMART Guidelines approach by presenting the Digital Adaptation Kit (Business Requirments) for Immunization developed from National Primary Health Care Development Agency (NPHCDA) immunization guidelines.
+This Nigeria Immunization FHIR Implementation Guide (IG) is designed to support the country's adoption of the WHO SMART Guidelines approach by presenting the Digital Adaptation Kit (Business Requirements) for Immunization developed from National Primary Health Care Development Agency (NPHCDA) immunization guidelines.
 In addition, this IG presents the minimal Client/Server Capability for software-agnostic immunization systems in Nigeria.
 It presents the workflow in form of logical models, profiles and extensions, terminology structures (ValueSets and CodeSystems), and examples.
-Also, key operations necessary for conformance of the priority profiles where also presented.
+Also, key operations necessary for conformance of the priority profiles were also presented.
 This initiative aims to strengthen immunization data management, enhance interoperability, and improve data-driven decision-making by developing standardized, contextually relevant digital solutions.

 ### Background

 Immunization is one of the most cost-effective public health interventions, yet many countries, including Nigeria, face challenges in achieving full vaccine coverage.
 Digital tools and data management systems are being integrated into immunization programs to improve efficiency, accuracy, and accessibility.
 However, the successful adoption and scaling of these systems require solutions that are country-driven, user-friendly, reliable, and contextually relevant.

 The WHO SMART Guidelines provide a standardized framework for developing and implementing interoperable, evidence-based, and scalable digital health solutions.
 This is particularly crucial for immunization, where timely and accurate data supports vaccine coverage tracking, identification of zero-dose children, and equitable service delivery.
-A key component of this approach is the Digital Adaptation Kit (DAK), which includes health interventions, workflows, core data elements, decision support logic, and other technical components necessary for effective immunization service management.
+A key component of this approach is the Digital Adaptation Kit (DAK), which include health interventions, workflows, core data elements, decision support logic, and other technical components necessary for effective immunization service management.

 Nigeria has faced challenges such as data quality issues, fragmented systems, and disparities in access to immunization services.
 To address these, the country is aligning with the SMART Guidelines methodology and national health strategies like the National Immunization Strategy (NIS) and Immunization Agenda 2030 (IA2030).
 This initiative aims to enhance data interoperability, decision-making, and service delivery through the adoption of FHIR-based digital systems.